Yalukut Willam Signs

-The City of Port Phillip has a series of Aboriginal interpretative signs to recognise and celebrate the continuing culture of the local Boon Wurrung people as part of its Reconciliation Action Plan.
+The City of Port Phillip has a series of First Peoples interpretive signs to recognise and celebrate the continuing culture of the local people as part of its Reconciliation Action Plan.
 The signage was launched in 2016 during Reconciliation Week.

-The 10 signs, which form a self-guided tour of Port Phillip, were created with the Boon Wurrung Foundation and include information about significant Aboriginal landmarks and historical figures.
+The ten signs, which form a self-guided tour of Port Phillip, were created with the Boon Wurrung Foundation and include information about significant First Peoples landmarks and historical figures.

 The signs stand at 1.6 metres tall and feature contributions from Boon Wurrung artist Jarra Steel.
 They have been installed at Point Ormond, Beaconsfield Parade, Peanut Farm Reserve, St Kilda foreshore, West Beach, South Melbourne Market, Fraser St, Lagoon Reserve and Port Melbourne foreshore.

 Further information on the signage, walks and history can be found in the Yalukit Weelams booklet (3.4 MB).

 Points marked with an orange marker in the Yalukit Weelam booklet indicate the ten signed First Peoples landmarks across Port Phillip, and those marked with a grey marker are other historical Aboriginal cultural sites.

 Sign situated between bike path and walkway in front of Point Ormond Beacon Hill.

 Boon Wurrung People around this area cooked shellfish (shell middens in close proximity) and controlled back burning of land.